-715. The term-"sSummer session" - refers to the period of time from and including the afternoon after grades are due for the spring term through and including the day before Opening Day/Staff Development for the fall term which is Board approved as a part of the Academic Calendar.

-- 616. The term "sSummer term" refers to the period of time from and including the first day of summer classes through and including the grade due date and time for the summer term which is Board approved as a part of the Academic Calendar. - 1617.
+- 18. "Summer session" the period of time from and including the afternoon after grades are due for the spring term through and including the day before Opening Day/Staff Development for the fall term which is Board approved as a part of the Academic Calendar. - 19.
+"Summer term" the period of time from and including the first day of summer classes through and including the grade due date and time for the summer term which is Board approved as a part of the Academic Calendar. - 20.
 "Ten day" for the fall and spring semester shall mean the end of the 10th instructional day.
-Summer semester is the end of the 5th instructional day. - 4418.
+Summer semester is the end of the 5th instructional day. - 21.
 "Work week" shall contain five calendar workdays during which faculty members are expected to perform professional duties.